Chattanooga Festival of

 CFBA&I Founder & CEO

-Mr. Morris is a native of Chattanooga and attended Clifton Hills, Calvin Donaldson, G. Russel Brown, St. Elmo elementary schools; Alton Park Junior High School and a 1980 graduate of Howard High School.
-Ricardo continued his Tiger tradition by attended Tennessee State University where he received his B.S. degree in Speech Communication and Theater.
-After graduation Ricardo taught Theater, English and Dance for 8 years at Hixson High.
-In 1994 Ric left teaching to attend Yale University where he earned a Masters in Fine Arts (MFA) in Arts Administration.
+Mr. Morris is a native of Chattanooga and attended Clifton Hills, Calvin Donaldson, G. Russel Brown, St. Elmo elementary schools; Alton Park Junior High School and is a 1980 graduate of Howard High School.
+Ricardo continued his Tiger tradition by attending Tennessee State University where he received his B.S. degree in Speech Communication and Theater.
+After graduation, Ricardo returned to Chattanooga and taught Theater, English and Dance for 8 years at Hixson High School.
+In 1994, Ric left teaching to attend Yale University where he earned a Masters in Fine Arts (MFA) in Arts Administration.

 While attending Yale, Ric founded the Dwight/Edgewood Project which worked with disadvantaged youth through play writing.
 This program earned him the honor of being the first School of Drama student to become a

 Ric is currently the Group Sales & Special Events Manager at the Chattanooga Theatre Centre.